TwentyFourMinutes/DiscordInteractivity/README.md

 }
 ```

 ## Note

+- This addon is build against the [nightly builds](https://github.com/discord-net/Discord.Net#unstable-myget) of Discord.Net!

-This is a re-work of the [Discord.Addons.Net](https://github.com/foxbot/Discord.Addons.Interactive) addon by [foxbot](https://github.com/foxbot)!
+- This is a re-work of the [Discord.Addons.Net](https://github.com/foxbot/Discord.Addons.Interactive) addon by [foxbot](https://github.com/foxbot)!